Consultingcriminal/Automated-Movie-Review-Classifier/README.md

 <p align="center">
 <img src="images/blending.png" alt="Logo" width="580" height="280">

-There are many great Deep Learning models available,here I focussed on creating a light weight blending model using conventional ML algorithms trained on a partiular corpus with comparable metrics.
+There are many great Deep Learning models available,here I focussed on creating a light weight blending model using conventional ML algorithms trained on a partiular corpus achieving competitive roc_auc score.

 Here's why:
 * The project does not use high memory Deep Learning Models.
 * The response time is pretty short with comparable performance.
 * The model leverages a naive approach with no emphasis on pre-trained word embeddings.
+* The model optimizes the soft-voting classifier on roc_score.
 * The model is trained with Logistic Regression,Random Forest and Naive Bayes Classifier tuned by Hyperopt on both Count vectorized And TF-IDF vectorized word representations achieving a low bias and low variance model.

 ### Built With